How Traders Identify and Trade Bull and Bear Flag Patterns

 A fakeout is a market situation whereby a price breaks beyond a certain level but doesn’t continue moving in this direction and then reverses.

-Another approach is more conservative.
+Another approach to trading flag patterns is more conservative.
 Traders enter the market after either the breakout candlestick or several candles in the breakout direction are closed.
 This allows them to be sure the pattern worked.

 Take Profit